-The University will resolve all complaints and reports under the Policy in a prompt manner, endeavoring to do so within sixty (60) calendar days of the initial report.
+The University will resolve all complaints and reports under the Policy in a prompt manner, endeavoring to do so within 120 business days of the initial report.

-In the event that the process departs the 60-day time frame, the University will notify the Complainant and Respondent of the reason(s) for the departure and the expected adjustment in the time frame.
+In the event that the process departs the 120-day time frame, the University will notify the Complainant and Respondent of the reason(s) for the departure and the expected adjustment in the time frame.

 The University’s conduct process and the legal system work independently from one another.
 The University will proceed with responding to and investigating complaints under the Policy regardless of action or inaction by law enforcement agencies.
 If a law enforcement agency initiates an investigation, the University may temporarily delay its investigation and conduct process at the request of the agency in order to facilitate its initial evidence gathering.
 In the event that there is a delay in the investigation and conduct process, the University will notify the Complainant and Respondent.